Apni Jung

 Cardiovascular Disease and RA

-South Asians have a higher risk of cardiovascular disease (CVD) while living with Rheumatoid Arthritis (RA).
-RA increases the risk of premature atherosclerosis in the South Asians.
-We have highlighted that patients of South Asian origin with RA had limited knowledge about CVD risk.
+People with RA, including South Asians, have a higher risk of cardiovascular disease (CVD) while living with Rheumatoid Arthritis and RA increases the risk of premature atherosclerosis.
+In previous research, we have highlighted that patients of South Asian origin with RA had limited knowledge about CVD risk.

-There is a need to educate the population about CVD risk but limited culturally sensitive interventions exists in rheumatology.
+There is a need to educate the population about CVD risk but limited culturally sensitive interventions exist in rheumatology.

 By working with patient partners, the team culturally adapted a cognitive behavioural patient education intervention which was trialled with White British patients, you can read the academic paper here.